MonikaKhvesko15/Final_project/README.md

 ##### 2. Librarian

-The librarian has 2 statuses: *ENABLE*, *BLOCKED*. *ENABLE* user can be blocked by the administrator, that is, get the *BLOCKED* status.
+The librarian has 2 statuses: *ENABLE*, *BLOCKED*.
+Librarian with status *ENABLE* can be blocked by the administrator, that is, get the *BLOCKED* status.
 You can successfully log in only with the *ENABLE* status.

     Functionality: